OpenTermsArchive/docs/content/collections/create.en.md

 - Go to <https://github.com/settings/personal-access-tokens/new>
 - Set the “Token name”: “Issue/Release on `<collection_name>` collection”
 - Leave blank “Description”
-- Set the expiry date one year later
+- Set the expiry date to the maximum possible (one year later at the time of writing)
-- In “Resource owner”, select “OpenTermsArchive“ organization
+- In “Resource owner”, select the “OpenTermsArchive“ organization
 - Leave blank the following text area: `Describe why your personal access token needs access to the OpenTermsArchive organization.`
 - In “Repository access”, select “Only select repositories”
 - In “Select repositories”, Select “`<collection_name>`-declarations” and `<collection_name>`-versions”